simplicitesoftware/documentation/docs/platform/userinterface/externalobjects/basic.md

 The most used are:
 - **Basic:** to create all type of elements, but mostly to handle external objects that should be accessible both in **public** & **private** zones (outside or inside of Simplicité's interfaces).
-- **UI page or component:** to create *widgets* that can be embedded in any [Dashboard](/lesson/docs/platform/userinterface/views/dashboard) or any **View**.
+- **UI page or component:** to create *widgets* that can be embedded in any [Dashboard]/docs/platform/userinterface/views/dashboard or any **View**.
 - **Web-page:** to create components rendered exclusively in the *public* zone as standalone pages still interacting dynamically with a Simplicité's instance.
 - **Static web site:** to create standalone webpages that are not interacting with any Simplicité's instance.

 ### Structure

-All **External Objects** are organized as web elements, thus are composed of 3 [resources](/lesson/docs/platform/userinterface/resources):
+All **External Objects** are organized as web elements, thus are composed of 3 [resources]/docs/platform/userinterface/resources:
 - **HTML** is the resource containing the *html* code of your object that defines its core structure and organization.
 - **STYLES** is the resource containing the stylesheet (*css* or *less*) associated with your object's HTML.
-- **CLASS** is the resource with the javascript file inside of which you will code the behaviours and interactions for your External Object.
+- **CLASS** is the resource with the javascript file inside of which you will code the behaviors and interactions for your External Object.

 And in addition, all external objects works with a **Java Class** that ensures both their proper setup, and the rendering of the web resources.

-The **Basic** nature refers direcly to the mother class `com.simplicite.util.ExternalObject` while each one of the other mentionned *Nature* above refers to a specific class in the `com.simplicite.webapp` package:
+The **Basic** nature refers directly to the mother class `com.simplicite.util.ExternalObject` while each one of the other mentioned *Nature* above refers to a specific class in the `com.simplicite.webapp` package:
 | Nature | Java Class |
 | ------ | ----------- |
 | UI page or component | *web.ResponsiveExternalObject* |